 b.
 To declare to Jacob his transgression: Like most prophets in the Old Testament, Micah’s job was to expose the sin of God’s people.

 ii.
 Therefore, there was a greater need for the convicting work of the Spirit of God coming from the “outside,” from prophets such as Micah.
 In the New Testament, the Apostle Paul described the ministry of the prophet like this: But he who prophesies speaks edification and exhortation and comfort to men (1 Corinthians 14:3).
-This certainly doesn’t mean that under the New Covenant prophecy will never be used to expose sin, but it certainly isn’t its central purpose.
+This certainly doesn’t mean that under the new covenant prophecy will never be used to expose sin, but it isn’t its central purpose.

 3. (9-12) Unrepentant Jerusalem will share Samaria’s fate of destruction.

 Now hear this,

 Who build up Zion with bloodshed